Miranda Hart: Television

-Hart is best known for her performance in her self-titled, self-penned and semi-autobiographical sitcom Miranda, which began was broadcast from November 2009.
+Hart is best known for her performance in her self-titled, self-penned and semi-autobiographical sitcom Miranda, which began broadcasting from November 2009.
 The situation comedy also features Sarah Hadland, Tom Ellis, Patricia Hodge, James Holmes, and Sally Phillips.
 The series is based on Hart's semi-autobiographical writing and followed a television pilot and the BBC Radio 2 comedy Miranda Hart's Joke Shop.
 Described as an "old-fashioned" sitcom, it received positive comments from critics and Hart won the 2009 Royal Television Society award for comedy performance for her role in the first series.

 A second series was commissioned and filming started in mid-2010.
 The series began airing on BBC Two and BBC HD on 15 November 2010.
 A third series began broadcasting from 26 December 2012 on BBC One.
 Repeats of the show have begun airing on UKTV Gold.
 She also presented a BBC spoof programme looking back over 2009 called 2009 Unwrapped with Miranda Hart.
 A similar show looking back over 2010 was also broadcast in December 2010.
 In 2014, she announced that her sitcom Miranda would come to an end after two final episodes due to air in December 2014.

 She appeared as guest host of Have I Got News for You in October 2009, December 2010 and again in December 2011.
 On 27 December, she was a team member on Big Fat Quiz 2011, a quiz about the events of that year presented by Jimmy Carr, appearing alongside David Walliams (team blue).
 As a fan of the series, Hart has also appeared twice on Strictly Come Dancing: It Takes Two.
 On Boxing Day 2011, she appeared in an episode of Bear Grylls' Wild Weekend.
 She also scaled down one of the Alps with Bear Grylls in a show with him in March 2013.
 She has appeared on the Graham Norton Show 8 times, on 10 May and 3 December in 2010, 29 April 2011, 19 October 2012, 20 December 2013, 24 October 2014, 8 May 2015, and 11 October 2024.
 In January 2013, Hart appeared on Room 101 along with Reggie Yates and John Craven.